 London is the capital of England and also the most visited city in Europe.
 The city was founded more than twenty centuries ago by the Romans and was first called Londinium.
 It was a large and rich city that was famous for its clean streets, beautiful palaces, shops and villas.
 Today, London is one of the world’s most important cultural and commercial centers.
 More than 8 million people from more than 160 nations now live in London.
 This is reflected above all in the more than 300 languages spoken in the city.
 For travellers, London may seem really big, but the main attractions are all in the center of the city.
 London is a city that has so much to offer.
 Numerous major attractions, great museums, beautiful parks and a lively nightlife make every tourist’s heart beat faster.
 The only thing that can tarnish the fun are the prices.
 Hotels, train rides and restaurants are very expensive, so be prepared to spend an extra penny.
 But with fast food and the free museums you can also spend a few days in London on a tight budget.
 I spent a weekend in London and explored the city on foot.
 There is something to see on every corner, so I can only advise you to do the same.
-If you also want to spend two days in London and do not have a plan yet, what sights to visit and how to plan your days perfectly, I recommend following itinerary:
+Check out the perfect itinerary for two days in London.

 On the first day you should focus on the main sights.
 Start your city tour at the famous Tower Bridge.
 From the bridge you can enjoy magnificent views of the Tower of London and the City Hall.
 Pass the tallest skyscraper in the EU called The Shard until you reach the popular Borough Market.
 There you can stock up on culinary specialties from all over the world before walking in the direction of the Thames by passing by Southwark Cathedral.
 Follow the promenade past the famous Globe Theater until you reach the imposing Tate Modern Museum, one of the world’s largest modern art museums.
 Since many of London’s major museums are free, you can spend a short time at the Tate Modern Museum admiring works by Vicent van Gogh or Paul Cézanne.
 Then you will walk across the modern Millennium Bridge until you reach the beautiful St. Paul’s Cathedral.
 Follow Fleet Street and the Strand, which are lined with great buildings such as the Royal Courts of Justice and the Sommerset House.
 After a while you will reach popular Trafalgar Square with its National Gallery and Nelson Column.
 Afterwards, walk past the Household Cavalery Museum and the Cenotaph, until you reach Big Ben, London’s number one landmark.
 Next to it is the beautiful House of Parliament.
 Walk over Westminster Bridge to shoot some great pictures of these two sights.
 On the other side of Westminster Bridge, you can also take a look at the London Eye, Europe’s largest ferris wheel.
 Walk back to the House of Parliament and cross the street to get to the gret Westminster Abbey.
 From there it is only a few meters to the large St. James’s Park.
 Once there, you can take a break and watch the numerous squirrels foraging for food.
 At the end of the park the imposing Buckingham Palace is waiting for you.
 Head to Piccadilly Street and follow it until you reach lively Piccadilly Circus.
 This also marks the end of your city tour.
 Piccadilly Circus is surrounded by numerous restaurants, fast food chains and bars in which you can let the evening come to an end.